sinsoio1/sinso-docs/docs/Install/quickPledgeGuide.md

 ## 4.View pledged nodes

-Enter the “My Node” section, connect the wallet address you used for staking SINSO tokens, and the system will automatically display the pledged node information under that specific address.
+Enter the "My Node" section, connect the wallet address you used for staking SINSO tokens, and the system will automatically display the pledged node information under that specific address.

 `Cashable Rewards`: refer to the SINSO tokens that can be withdrawn directly to the wallet